ibakshay/github-actions-ci/README.md

 #### steps
 Every job consists of  a sequence of tasks called **steps**.
 A step can run  an action from  our repository, any public repository or an action published in a docker registry.
 A step can also run commands like `npm install` `npm run test` and can be a setup task.
+Each step has it's own ID and has access to the workspace and the file system.